kdw9502/UnityMethodDecorator/README.md

-# UnityMethodCallCounter
+# UnityDecoratorAttribute

-Get count of method call in runtime using dll injection
+Python style decorator (add action to method with attribute) implement using dll injection.

 ## Installing